My One-Person-Company Bet: Who Gets Paid First in China?

 None of this yet proves durable outcome-based pricing.
 But it is exactly the sort of evidence I want to see: software moving away from seat-based selling and closer to measurable labour compression.

-The bear case that runs through all of these positions is not that model companies will displace the rails — in China, the leading models are open source, so any platform can run them.
+The bear case that runs through all of these positions is not that model companies will displace the rails — in China, the leading models are open source (for now), so any platform can run them.
 The real risk is simpler: that none of this amounts to more than incrementally better software.
 The rails were already getting paid.
 If agentic AI just makes existing workflows slightly faster without creating a genuinely new category of economic actor, then I am paying for a theme, not a step change.
 I do not think that is where this lands, but I cannot prove it yet — which is why the retention and operating-proof tests in this piece exist.

 What Would Move This from Interesting to Durable?